ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 the bar appears before the measured one-second point instead of waiting until 708 files.
 This timing decision lives in `audit_music_batch.py`.
-Rendering is delegated to `C:\clairecjs_utils\claire_progressbar.py`, whose bar cycles through a bright HSV rainbow by default; Python callers can pass `rainbow=False` to use ordinary `tqdm` coloring.
-The shared library deliberately contains no timing, throughput, or “slow enough” policy.
+Rendering is delegated to `claire_progressbar.py`, whose bar cycles through a bright HSV rainbow by default; Python callers can pass `rainbow=False` to use ordinary `tqdm` coloring.
+To remain portable when the script and library are copied together, the loader checks beside `audit_music_batch.py`, then its `clairecjs_util\` and `clairecjs_utils\` subfolders.
+The installed shared library normally lives at `C:\clairecjs_utils\claire_progressbar.py`.
+The library deliberately contains no timing, throughput, or “slow enough” policy.

 `collect_files()` now feeds that same bar.
 It appears as soon as discovery reaches 600 files or actually takes more than one second, backfills the files